Save 16% on Disney+ with an annual subscription

 The Mandalorian is one of Disney’s crown jewels and is an exclusive for the launch of new streaming service Disney+.
 The Mandalorian is a spinoff of Star Wars and new episodes will be released weekly.

 The Mandalorian is exclusive to Disney+.
 There’s simply no other way around it.
 If you want to watch, you have to get Disney+.
-Fortunately for those hoping to watch The Mandalorian, you can use Disney’s free seven-day trial to access Disney+ and begin watching in 4K.
+Unfortunately for those hoping to watch The Mandalorian, there’s no longer a free trial so you’ll have to sign up to access Disney+ and begin watching in 4K.

 Disney+ is available on a heap of devices.
 Disney+ is compatible with iOS and Android devices, PCs, laptops, Macs, Apple TV, Chromecast, Android TV, LG and Samsung smart TVs, Amazon Firestick, PS4 and Xbox One.
 So with a list that long, you should hopefully have a gadget that suits.